CCTV - closed circuit television

 All other local authority public space CCTV cameras in North Warwickshire:

-Contrary to urban myth, local authority public space CCTV cameras cannot monitor people or properties with impunity.
+Local authority public space CCTV cameras cannot monitor people or properties with impunity.
 Privacy is an overarching principle governing their operation; so much so that several Acts of Parliament including the General Data Protection regulations 2018, Data Protection Act 2018 and Protection of Freedoms Act 2012 provide a comprehensive legal framework that regulates local authority CCTV use.
 Local authority CCTV must also conform to guidelines laid down by the Information Commissioner’s Office (ICO) and the Surveillance Camera Commissioner (SCC) , which includes a requirement for CCTV schemes to publish a Code of Practice clearly defining its purpose and details of how it operates.
-This extensive range of safeguards debunks the “Big Brother” myth and reassures the public that public space CCTV is used appropriately in helping to make communities safer.

 Atherstone CCTV Scheme